gaviral/Appledore-VR/Documentation/Design.md

 ##Ideas for Future Enhancements

-1. Teachers use VR-One to create interactive course material.
+1. Teachers/Professors use VR-One to create interactive course material.
+2. Possible replacement for castles: Google Indoors or similiar resources.